amirjebbeli75/amirjebbeli75/README.md

 # Amir Jebbeli

-## Computer Science Student | Deep Learning & NLP Researcher | AI Educator
+## Computer Science Student | Deep Learning & NLP Researcher | AI Enthusiast

 Deep Learning and Natural Language Processing Researcher, currently pursuing a B.Sc. in Computer Science at Iran University of Science and Technology (IUST).
 Instructor at Quera and independent creator of scientific and educational AI and software content on YouTube (@IUSTech).